 That time of the month?
 Cramp bark (Viburnum opulus) can help alleviate menstrual cramps, irritability and PMS symptoms.
 Take it for a few days during that special time of the month.
 You can buy it as a tincture or supplement.

 Since I promised you “weird,” I will now deliver: Toad skin for non-Hodgkin’s lymphoma.
-Yung-Chi Cheng, a Yale professor of pharmacology in New Haven, Connecticut is the lead researcher who published the news last March showing that enhances Bayer AG’s cancer drug Nexavar.
+Yung-Chi Cheng, a Yale professor of pharmacology in New Haven, Connecticut, is the lead researcher who published the news a few years ago, showing that enhances Bayer AG’s cancer drug Nexavar.
 The toads they use are Bufo gargarizans in case you want to put a face with the name.
-(I just put an image of one of the toads in my graphic for this article, just look up).

 More weird.
 Turtles, specifically their upper shell, not their cute slow-moving feet.
 Pelodiscus sinensis is the name of the critter, from which a patented Chinese medicine is derived and used for cancer and sometimes HIV/AIDS.